-10 - Financial Summary
+Part 4 Section 10 - Financial Summary

 The Financial Summary is auto-populated by the system by budget category.
 It is a read-only document and can be used to complete the SF-424A in Grants.gov.
+Changes to the Financial Summary will only be reflected by updating the individual budget category table(s).